miseeger/DotLiquid.Mailer.Core/README.md

-# DotLiquid.Mailer
+# DotLiquid.Mailer.Core

-DotLiquid.Mailer is a simple SMTP mailing service which uses [DotLiquid](http://dotliquidmarkup.org) as templating engine.
+DotLiquid.Mailer.Core is a simple SMTP mailing service which uses [DotLiquid](http://dotliquidmarkup.org) as templating engine.
 DotLiquid is Ruby's [Liquid Markup](http://liquidmarkup.org) ported to the .net framework.
+It is provided as a NetStandard 2.0 library.

 All base documentation is available from the [DotLiquid Wiki pages](https://github.com/dotliquid/dotliquid/wiki).
 The test project